bodiyang/Taxcalc-Payroll/docs/index.md

 ## A parallel project with Tax-Calculator

-Taxcalc-Payroll focuses on payroll tax analysis.
-It is a parallel project with Tax-Calculator which aims to be focusing more on income tax analysis.
-Taxcalc-Payroll inherits the infrastructure from Tax-Calculator.
+Tax-Calculator and Taxcalc-Payroll are the microsimulation models for income tax and paryroll tax analysis.
+They are parallel projects.
 Two models are highly integrated.
-Users can do both income tax and payroll tax analysis in either of the model
+Users can do both income tax and payroll tax analysis from either model.

 Please read the details at {doc}`about/history`.